MGT2002/TCPClient/Readme.md

-"Simple TCP client via c# .Net 8.0"
+Socket Version of the TCP Client!